kiranshashiny/Facial-Recognition-using-OpenCV-APIs/README.md

 ### Code :

-Currently the images (jpegs) belong to that of Trump and HH Dalai Lama are stored in the dataSet folder.
+Currently the images (jpegs) belong to that of Trump and HH Dalai Lama are stored in the ```dataSet``` folder in the current directory.

-You will notice that the file names/Ids on the Trump data set has a common '1' and HH Dalai Lama is set to '9', This distinguishes the labels for the faces and will help during prediction.
+You will notice that the file names/Ids on the Trump data set has a common '1' and HH Dalai Lama's images are set to '9', This distinguishes the labels for the faces and will help during prediction.
+More the images - more accurate the prediction.
+Ensure that the images have visible face profiles of the person you wish to identify and predict.

-If a new data set is to be created then enter an unique id/label for it as part of the file name.
+If a new data set is to be created then enter an unique id/label for it as part of the file name in the dataSet.
+(Again, ensure that you have sufficient images for better accuracy of prediction)

 e.g:
 1. Einstein.8.1.jpeg